- Search The Registry

 Fire House on Ralph Ave.

 In 1838, only eleven years after slavery ended in New York State, a free Black man James Weeks purchased a modest plot of land from Henry C. Thompson, another free Black man.
-That land in what is now Central Brooklyn became Weeksville, a thriving, self sufficient Black community.
-Weeksville quickly became a safe haven for southern Blacks fleeing slavery and free northern Blacks fleeing racial hatred and violence, including the deadly Civil War draft riots in lower Manhattan.
+That land in what is now Central Brooklyn became Weeksville, a thriving, self-sufficient Black community.
+Weeksville quickly became a haven for southern Blacks fleeing slavery and free northern Blacks fleeing racial hatred and violence, including the deadly Civil War draft riots in lower Manhattan.

 A suburban enclave on the outskirts of Brooklyn, by 1850 and Weeksville became the second largest known independent Black community before the American Civil War.
 Weeksville was also the only Black community whose residents were distinctive for their urban rather than rural occupations and the only one that merged into a neighborhood of a major American city after the war.
 Additionally, 19th-century Weeksville had a higher rate of Black property ownership than 15 other U.S. cities and more job opportunities than ten other northern cities.
 By the 1860s, Weeksville had its schools, churches, an orphanage, an old age home, a variety of Black-owned businesses, and one of the country’s first Black newspapers, Freedman’s Torchlight.
 Almost 500 families headed by ministers, doctors, teachers, tradesmen, and other self-reliant citizens lived in Weeksville by the 1900s.